 If you are going to be late with repayments, call your bank in advance and inform them.
 They are sometimes willing to work out an alternative mode of repayment with you.

 If you have a history of reliably making repayments, you’ll have a good credit score.
 This impacts many crucial financial decisions.
 For example, when you're buying a flat, a bank can loan you up to 80% of the flat’s value.
 But if you have a bad credit score, you may only get 60% or 70%.

 If you never use credit at all, your credit rating will be Cx.
-This is not desirable, as banks have no understanding of your history, and you are unknown risk.
-It is equally plausible that you will not get full financing for your flat, if you have no credit history at all.
+This is not desirable, as banks have no understanding of your history, which makes you an unknown risk.
+It is equally plausible that you will not get full financing for your flat if you have no credit history at all.

 To get the best results, have at least one credit card that you use as a mode of payment only (i.e. you always pay it back in full).
 This will build your credit score while avoiding any kind of interest.

 Every time you apply for a credit card from a bank – regardless of whether you have finished the application process or not – the bank will look up your credit score.
 If there are multiple enquiries within a short time, your credit rating will drop.
 This is called being “credit hungry”, and it’s assumed you are facing some kind of financial difficulty.

 If you've been turned down for a loan, for whatever reason, wait a month before making another credit card application.
 Check your credit score on Credit Bureau Singapore before and compare interest rates between loans and credit cards before you submit any applications.